AMIR-M-A-2002/HomeWork_Compiler/HW4/README.md

   - English characters
   - Numbers
   - Symbols
-  - Not including any White Space
+  - Not including any WhiteSpaces

 At first the program ask you to set a Password and then after that it tells you to check the Password like images below